Working with Camera / Blender

 This page contains the information on how to setup Blender's cameras to be used with Verge3D.

 Simply add the camera to the scene and assign it as active in the Scene Properties:

 This camera will be used to render your scene by default, though you can add more cameras and switch between them in runtime using the set active camera puzzle.

 Verge3D supports the following camera settings:

-Sensor Fit - how you viewport will react to changing its dimensions (or device orientation).
+How the viewport will react to changing its dimensions (or device orientation).
 This setting has somewhat different meaning in Verge3D.

 - Flying — free-flight view.

-- First-Person - first-person view with familiar character controls.
+- First-Person — first-person view with familiar character controls (WASD).

 Orbit Camera Settings

 Use Target Object/Point subpanel to adjust the settings for the orbit camera.